sobebarali/hms/apps/docs/src/content/docs/api/10-departments.md

 ### Business Rules

-- User can belong to multiple departments
+- Staff can only belong to one department at a time
-- Only one primary department per user
-- Setting new primary removes old primary
+- Assigning to a new department replaces the previous assignment

 ---